 Hi

 Nadia has worked on a range of investigative stories from the Big Lie, immigration, the Post-Roe healthcare crisis, gun violence, and more.
-She was part of the team who won a duPont-Columbia Award for the historical investigation Forty Acres and a Lie, exploring a reparation that wasn’t — and the wealth gap that remains.
-She’s also won a National Edward R. Murrow for Investigative Reporting after helping expose how an extreme voter fraud law in Arizona led to a year-long prison sentence — for what many see as normal voting behavior.
+Most notably, she co-reported and produced the historical investigation Forty Acres and a Lie, exploring a reparation that wasn’t — and the wealth gap that remains.
+The project was a finalist for the 2025 Pulitzer Prize, and the winner of a duPont-Columbia Award, a National Magazine Award and an Investigative Reporters & Editors Award.

 Before she landed at Reveal, Nadia was a reporter, producer and host with the NPR station in Austin, Texas (where she also won some awards and stuff).
 Even more impressive, she once conducted an entire interview while riding a mule.
 Nadia is an Aquarius Sun, Pisces Moon and Aquarius Rising.
 She and her friends are happy to explain to you what that means ad nauseam.